-Balances and transactions between the Fund and its controlled Service entities, which are related parties, have been eliminated on consolidation on net basis through profit and loss, rather than a line-by-line basis of elimination and are not disclosed in this note for financial year end 30 June 2022 and for the periods subsequent to that date.
+Balances and transactions between the Fund and its controlled Service entities, which are related parties, have been eliminated on consolidation on net basis through profit and loss, rather than a line-by-line basis of elimination and are not disclosed in this note for financial year end 30 June 2023 and for the comparative financial year end 30 June 2022.

-22. Controlled Entities
+20. Controlled Entities

-The Fund is an investment entity so does not consolidate these controlled entities which are carried at fair value.
-The exceptions are Service subsidiaries1 which are consolidated using the equity method.
+The Fund is an investment entity and therefore except for Service subsidiaries1 which are consolidated using the equity method, the Fund does not consolidate controlled entities which are carried at fair value.